Creative Commons License 2023 Volume 10 Issue 4

 Production costs

 The list and costs of inputs needed to grow one hectare of cotton are displayed in Table 2.
 In addition to the expenses incurred for obtaining the pesticides, the additional costs associated with production amounted to $1 396.50 per hectare.
 These expenses cover seed, clearing the land, planting, pulling weeds, dousing with pesticides, and harvesting.
 The manual weed control method incurred the highest cost of $543.45, with harvesting coming in second at $360.79.
 The total production costs for each treatment are shown in Tables 3-6.
 In the bollworm experiment, the treatment with Karate® EC (US$1 455.38) showed the lowest production costs per hectare, while the treatment with Delfin® (US$1 998.82) showed the highest production costs.
 The leafhopper experiment plots treated with chemical insecticides had the lowest production costs.
 The most affordable options were Chlorpyrifos® 480 EC (US$1 424.43), Bandit® 350 SC (US$1 443.30), and Karate® EC (US$1 455.38).
-The application of Eco-Bb®, Bb endophyte, and NOMU-PROTEC® resulted in the highest costs, totalling US$1 622.94.
+The application of Eco-Bb®, Bb endophyte, and NOMU-PROTEC® resulted in the highest costs, totaling US$1 622.94.

 Table 2.
-Total input costs for the other production activities
+Total input costs for the other production activities.

 Input